 In some ways Cooper was a mystery, The New Georgia Encyclopedia tried to explain the man, “A believer in temperance, he opposed the prohibition laws that dominated political discussion in the last years of his life.”
 Maybe he felt wine was better than white lightning.
-Perhaps Cooper was not a legalist and knew people were won by respect and love – not laws.
+Perhaps Cooper was not a legalist and knew respect won people and love—not laws.

 Mark Anthony Cooper had an unwavering faith.
 A faith he passed down to his children and grandchildren.
 He did not touch alcohol or tobacco and was faithfully married to his wife Sophronia for 56 years.
 So, when he built his company town (Etowah) why did he make wine and have a bordello in Etowah?
 His great grandson explained, Mark Anthony Cooper was about peace and letting others live their lives.